martiningram/jax_vs_numba_glicko/README.md

   though to have the code as similar to `numba` as possible.

 * The naive approach of just substituting the `jit` lines clearly doesn't work well, as JAX runs very slowly (20 s vs 121 ms for numba).
+The Julia code is exceptionally fast: if I am interpreting the benchmark.jl output correctly, it runs each loop in about 2.4µs on my machine, compared to 120ms / 1000 = 120µs for the numba version.

 ### Diff